 You and your ongoing counselor will schedule your appointments.
 Because many students request counseling and our resources are limited, individual counseling appointments are typically scheduled at two to three week intervals.
 For many students, our weekly counseling groups or skill-building workshops are the treatment of choice.
 If you believe you need weekly individual counseling for an extended period of time, we will work with you to make a referral to a community provider.

-Most of our counseling services are covered by your fees.
-Additional charges do apply if you receive more than five sessions of individual counseling in a semester, psychological testing, or mandated substance abuse counseling.
+Five individual/couples counseling sessions per semester are provided at no charge for students enrolled in 6 or more credits.
+Additional charges do apply if you receive more than five sessions of individual counseling in a semester, psychological testing, specialty counseling services, or mandated substance abuse counseling.
 There is a $10 fee if you cancel your appointment on the day it’s scheduled and a $15 fee if you miss an appointment without notifying us that you will not attend.

 We’re here for you!
 If you have any questions about our services, please stop by or give us a call.